 Results

-• To date, more than 200 law enforcement officers, union members, and criminal justice stakeholders in Kenya have been trained on child labor, forced labor, and human trafficking.
+5. Kenya and Uganda: As of September 2023, more than 1,700 law enforcement officers, union members, criminal justice stakeholders, and other frontline workers have been trained on child labor, forced labor, and human trafficking.
 These interactive trainings provided participants an opportunity to further their knowledge on human trafficking and the services available to victims and to share knowledge on the topic.

 Grantee: